considonet/g-build/README.md

 Default `php` setting is `false`.
 This setting can be overridden with `browsersync.mode` set to `auto` - when a PHP project is detected, G-Build will try to launch PHP server anyway.
 If the setting is `true`, PHP server will be launched always, regardless of the project type detection.

+##### `lint`
+Specifies whether the code should be linted.
+This supports the following settings:
+- `scss` - if set to `true` runs `stylelint` to check your SCSS files.
+The rules for `stylelint` should be defined in `.stylelintrc` file (all formats are supported) in the same directory as `package.json` file, according to the [documentation](https://stylelint.io/user-guide/configuration/).
+If the linting fails, the code still remains compiled.
+For compatibility reasons the default for version 2.x is `false`.
+It will be `true` by default starting from G-Build 3.0.

 ##### `logVerbosity`
 Specifies the logging verbosity in the range of numbers 0 and 5 where 1 specifies minimal (but usually sufficient) logging and 5 very detailed messages.
 Setting to 0 disables the console messages completely.
 Default is `1`.